Soil-transmitted helminthiasis: Drugs for those with other diseases

 In cases of coinfection, combination therapy with ivermectin and diethylcarbamazine is advocated.
 However coinfection with malaria and HIV, especially among African women, does not respond well to the current combination therapies.
 It is more pressing for trichuriasis that the recommended drugs fail to provide positive results.
 A novel drug tribendimidine, which was approved in China by the CCDC for human use in 2004, has been subjected to clinical trials showing that they are highly effective against major human flukes, ascaris (>90% cure rate) and hookworm (>82%); however with low cure rate for whipworm (<37%).

 Surgical intervention

-In some severe cases of ascariasis the numbers of Ascaris worms can cause intestinal obstruction requiring emergency surgery.
+In some severe cases of ascariasis, the number of Ascaris worms can cause intestinal obstruction requiring emergency surgery.
 The obstruction may be due to a collected mass of worms or to a twisting of the intestine.
 During the surgery the worms may be manually removed.

 Epidemiology

 Regions

-Infections are widely distributed in tropical and subtropical areas, with the greatest numbers occurring in sub-Saharan Africa, the Americas, China and east Asia.
+Infections are widely distributed in tropical and subtropical areas, with the greatest numbers occurring in sub-Saharan Africa, the Americas, China, and East Asia.

 Infection estimates

 The World Health Organization estimates that globally more than 1.5 billion people (24% of the total population) have a soil-transmitted helminth infection.
-Over 270 million preschool-age children and over 600 million school-age children live in areas where these parasites are intensively transmitted, and are in need of treatment and preventive interventions.
-Latest estimates indicate that more than 880 million children are in need of treatment from STH infections.
+Over 270 million preschool-age children and over 600 million school-age children live in areas where these parasites are intensively transmitted, and need treatment and preventive interventions.
+Latest estimates indicate that more than 880 million children need treatment from STH infections.

-By type of parasitic worm the breakdown is:
+By type of parasitic worm, the breakdown is: